bloopletech/config/README.md

 #### BetterTouchTool configuration

 1. Open BetterTouchTool.
-2. Click the BetterTouchTool menu bar icon, and click 'Preferences...'.
+2. Click the BetterTouchTool menu bar icon, and click `Preferences...`.
 3. If prompted, enable window snapping.
-4. Click 'Advanced' in the top-left of the window.
+4. Click `Advanced` in the top-left of the window.
-5. Click 'Advanced Settings'.
+5. Click `Advanced Settings`.
-6. Check 'Launch BetterTouchTool on startup'.
+6. Check `Launch BetterTouchTool on startup`.
-7. Click 'Gestures'.
+7. Click `Gestures`.
-8. Click 'Global'.
+8. Click `Global`.
-9. Click '+ Configure New Trigger'.
+9. Click `+ Configure New Trigger`.
-10. Click 'Please Select a Gesture', and select 'Leftclick Green Window Button'.
+10. Click `Please Select a Gesture`, and select `Leftclick Green Window Button`.
-11. Click 'No Action', and select 'Window Interation' -> 'Zoom Window Below Cursor'.
+11. Click `No Action`, and select `Window Interation` -> `Zoom Window Below Cursor`.
 12. Close the BetterTouchTool window.

 #### MenuBarHider configuration